day8/lein-git-inject/README.md

 ```

 This Leiningen middleware allows you to:
-   1. create a `version` at build time, and have this version be derived from the ambient git context, specifically the tags
+   1. create a `version` at build time, and have this version be derived from the ambient git context, specifically the latest tag
    2. alter the lein `defproject` to use this derived `version` in the build process
    3. optionally, embed this `version` value within your ClojureScript application for purposes like logging
    4. optionally, embed certain other ambient build-time values (like a timestamp) into your ClojureScript application